ppy/osu-wiki/news/2017/2017-09-26-osu-mania-4k-world-cup-results.md

 **Stepping up their game from last year, team United States takes 2nd place.**

 With a mix of new and returning players, the United States team proved to be much more well-rounded this year.
-Veteran player [Zyph](https://osu.ppy.sh/users/1600432) steps up to the role of team captain for his first time ever, and has done an excellent job in keeping the team together.
+Veteran player ::Zyph::{ user-id=1600432 } steps up to the role of team captain for his first time ever, and has done an excellent job in keeping the team together.
 This newfound balance definitely proved to be a key factor in their outstanding performance.

 The United States will receive $80 per team member, along with exclusive osu! pins and merchandise, and a unique profile badge.
 Congratulations to them!

 **Even with the internet conspiring against them, team Brazil proudly walks home with the bronze.**

 Brazil was also a team that consisted of new and old blood, resulting in an overall improvement from last year.
 Unfortunately, some of the players were plagued by connection issues throughout the tournament, which led to some losses that were uncalled for.
-In spite of this, team captain [andreymyc](https://osu.ppy.sh/users/5691061) was able to keep team spirits high, and managed to secure a seat at the podium.
+In spite of this, team captain ::andreymyc::{ user-id=5691061 } was able to keep team spirits high, and managed to secure a seat at the podium.
 Definitely worthy of 3rd place this year.

 Brazil will receive $40 per team member, as well as exclusive osu! pins and merchandise, and a unique profile badge.
 Well done to them!